 What are the dangers of high uric acid levels?

 High uric acid levels can cause crystals to form which can settle in joints causing gout, a form of arthritis which can cause severe pain.
 These crystals may also settle in the kidneys resulting in the formation of kidney stones.
-These are just two common concerns associated with high uric acid levels and there are also silent diseases associated with high uric acid levels that can cause complications in time, such as cardiovascular disease.
+These are just two common concerns associated with high uric acid levels and there are silent diseases that are associated with high uric acid levels that can cause complications later on such as cardiovascular disease.

 There are two reasons why one can have too much uric acid:

 - Some purines are naturally made by the body for nerve transmission and other processes however when there is an excess of purines from dietary sources, these are almost exclusively converted into uric acid.